wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-sql-server-alwayson-availability-groups-gui-arm.md

 To RDP to the primary domain controller, follow these steps:

-1. From the Azure Management Portal dashboard very that the deployment has succeeded.
+1. From the Azure portal dashboard very that the deployment has succeeded.

 1. Click **Resources**.